What is a PDI check, and what does it mean for you and your shiny new lease car ?

 Why does my car need a PDI?

-Our biggest priority – and the same for the dealerships and funders we work with – is that you get the car you ordered, in the brand-new condition that you expect.
+Our biggest priority — shared by the dealerships and funders we work with — is that you get the car you ordered, in the brand-new condition you expect.

 What are the benefits of a PDI?

-The biggest benefit of a PDI is that you get a car delivered to you that’s been thoroughly checked over and signed off as good to go.
+The biggest benefit of a PDI is simple: You get a car that's been thoroughly checked over and signed off before it arrives at your door.

-You’ll have peace of mind that your car is safe to drive, and that all the major working parts are in perfect condition, and any smaller imperfections have been dealt with.
+That means peace of mind that your car is safe to drive, that all the major working parts have been inspected, and that any imperfections have been dealt with — not left for you to discover on the driveway.

 What does the PDI check involve?

-The technician is looking for any exterior or interior damage, that the car works as it should and there are no warning lights on the dash, all fluid levels are correct, and that the car drives as expected.
+The technician is checking for any exterior or interior damage, that everything works as it should, that there are no warning lights on the dash, that all fluid levels are correct, and that the car drives as expected.

 Interior checks

-The interior check in a PDI is a big chunk of it, and covers the entire interior – including the cabin and boot – to make sure there’s no visible damage and that all of the right documentation and spare wheel (if your car comes with one) is in place.
+The interior check covers the entire cabin and boot, looking for any visible damage and making sure all the right documentation and spare wheel (if your car comes with them) are present.

-• Checking that the lights work, including high and low beam, indicators and hazards
+• Lights: high and low beam, indicators and hazards

 • Wipers and washers